kirby-tools/kirby-copilot/README.md

 # Kirby Copilot

-Kirby Copilot is a plugin for [Kirby CMS](https://getkirby.com) that integrates AI features into your Kirby projects, letting you generate and refine content – from simple text to complex page layouts – directly from the Panel.
-This documentation guides you through the installation, configuration, and usage of the plugin.
+Kirby Copilot is a plugin for [Kirby CMS](https://getkirby.com) that integrates AI features into your Kirby projects.
+Generate and refine content – from simple text to complex page layouts – directly from the Panel, or drive AI from PHP for CLI scripts, hooks, and custom workflows.

 > [!TIP]
 > Explore the [interactive playground](https://try.kirbycopilot.com) or [install the plugin](https://kirby.tools/docs/copilot/getting-started/installation) to try Kirby Copilot for yourself.